Category Archives: News

 Lowest monthly rainfall ever recorded: 21.8 mm (2009)

-2 In the coming fortnight, localised short-duration thundery showers can be expected over parts of the island in the late morning and early afternoon on most days.
-In addition, widespread thundery showers accompanied by gusty winds may affect the island on a few mornings.
-The last week of the month may be less wet.
-The total rainfall for the second half of May 2024 is forecast to be near average over most parts of the island.
+2 In the first week of the fortnight, Sumatra squalls may bring widespread thundery showers and gusty winds between the early hours and morning on some days.
+Thereafter, localised short-duration thundery showers are expected over parts of the island on a few afternoons.
+The total rainfall for the second fortnight of May 2025 is forecast to be near average over most parts of the island.

 4 For updates of the daily weather forecast, please visit the MSS website (https://www.weather.gov.sg), NEA website (www.nea.gov.sg), or download the myENV app.

-5 Inter-monsoon conditions prevailed over Singapore and the surrounding region in the first half of May 2024.
+5 Inter-monsoon conditions prevailed over Singapore and the surrounding region in the first fortnight of May 2025.
 The prevailing winds were generally light and variable in direction.

-6 In the past fortnight, thundery showers fell over parts of Singapore on most days.
-On 4 May 2024, regional convergence of winds brought moderate to heavy thundery showers over many areas of Singapore in the morning.
-The daily total rainfall of 118.4 mm recorded around Tuas area that day was the highest rainfall recorded for the first fortnight of May 2024.
+6 Moderate to heavy thundery showers fell over parts of Singapore on most days.
+On 5 May 2025, regional convergence of winds brought heavy thundery showers over many areas of Singapore in the early afternoon.
+The daily total rainfall of 99.4 mm recorded at Bukit Timah that day was the highest rainfall recorded for the first fortnight of May 2025.

 CLIMATE STATION STATISTICS